Track Maker's Guide

 Blender procedural materials and Cycle material are not supported and most of what you enter in the material buttons window will be ignored.
 Vertex colors may however be used.

 For static objects, most combinations of scale and rotation will export file.
 However please avoid giving a negative scale to objects (this is bad practice anyway).

 More information about polycount, etc. can be found in the Style Guidelines

 If you have installed the SuperTuxKart blender plugins as described above, a new panel called SuperTuxKart Scene Properties will appear in the properties window.

 Note that in this screenshot, Is a SuperTuxKart track is checked; by default this checkbox is unchecked and many less options are visible.
 The first thing to do when you make a track is to check this checkbox.

-- Screenshot : The name of the screenshot pictures to use.
+The tracks that are shipped by default with STK are in group "standard"; add-ons have group "Add-Ons".
 The screenshot is displayed in the track selection menu.
-Note that the screenshot file must be a 4:3 image scaled into a square size (this is because many GPUs require textures with power-of-two sides, and with powers of 2 you can't create 4:3 images).
+The screenshot file must be a 4:3 image scaled into a square size (this is because many GPUs require textures with power-of-two sides, and with powers of 2 you can't create 4:3 images).

-- Start sidewards distance : How much distance to the right/left of each kart in one row.
+- Start line positions : You can change the number of karts per row and the distance between them.
+The more karts, the wider the track must be.
 The three parameters allow you to shape where the karts start: e.g. you could put more karts in a row and reduce the forwards distance to make the field a bit wider (perhaps even reduce sidewards distance if the track should be too narrow, but be aware of wider karts).